 Despite the large numbers, about 70% of the material used for automotive plastic components are derived from four polymers: polypropylene (PP), polyurethane (PU), polyamide (PA), and polyvinyl chloride (PVC).1 Leveraging any or all of them during automotive plastic design is most beneficial when done in collaboration with a trusted injection molding partner.

 The materials expertise and automotive industry insights of an experienced injection molder are invaluable.
-They ensure that the automotive plastic components and the vehicular systems in which they are placed comply with National Highway Traffic Safety Administration (NHTSA) standards.
+They ensure that automotive plastic materials and the vehicular systems in which they are placed comply with National Highway Traffic Safety Administration (NHTSA) standards.

 Certified injection molders are able to identify the appropriate polymers used in cars based on performance needs, production processes, and design in automotive part geometry to maximize key benefits, including: